JesseWebDotCom/vscode-dev-container/README.md

 Additionally installed are a collection of custom tools designed to simplify and speed up development and administration (ex. creating projects from predefined templates).

-Finally, all your project dependencies will live and run in the dev container, isolated from your host system (similar but more powerful than Python virtual environments); keeping your host system clean and allowing you to easily and quickly port your dev environment to another system when needed.
+Finally, all your project dependencies will live and run in a [dev container](https://code.visualstudio.com/docs/remote/containers), isolated from your host system (similar but more powerful than Python virtual environments); keeping your host system clean and allowing you to easily and quickly port your dev environment to another system when needed.

 Installation, customization, and usage is a snap.